Trends

 "Baby boomers don't like to hear me say, 'You can't have everything,' " says Larry Gaffin, director of the Center for Life Decisions in Seattle.
 "But some are starting to understand having enough is more important than having it all."

-That's true for Tim Lantz [one of Pathfinders' clients].
-When Lantz, of Atlanta, landed an engineering job out of college, he had a rude awakening: "I found out I hated engineering."
+That’s true for Tim Lantz, one of Anthony Spadafore’s clients.
+See Pathfinders’ client reviews.
+When Lantz, of Atlanta, landed an engineering job out of college, he had a rude awakening: “I found out I hated engineering.”

 Now Lantz, 34, plans to start his own company, one that will produce decorative garden items.
 The new job will fulfill his goals: being his own boss, staying at home with his two kids, and tapping his artistic abilities.
 Says Lantz: "I'm making less money than I would as an engineer, but I really want a career that fulfills all my talents."

-• Copyright 1997 USA WEEKEND.
-All rights reserved and used with permission by Tom McNichol
+Copyright USA WEEKEND.
+All rights reserved and used with permission by Tom McNichol.